Budapest, Hungary: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be careful to find the correct type.
-Many adapters for sale now are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and F. Check that you pick the necessary type.
+Many adapters available are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most countries.

 A portable power bank, like this one